American Pokeweed, Inkberry, Pokeberry, Poke, Polk Salad, Pigeonberry

 The genus, Phytolacca Tourn. ex L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 Supposedly, the genus was first named and described by Joseph Pitton de Tournefort but I didn’t see him mentioned in Mr. Linnaeus’s description (HERE).

 The above distribution map for Phytolacca americana is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
-The map on the USDA Plants Database for North America is similar.
+The map on the USDA Plants Database for the United States and Canada is similar and also includes the state of Washington.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.